-May through October
+May through September

 Beginner to intermediate

-Isle of Skye Hiking Tour
+The Isle of Skye Guided Hiking Tour

-Things you need to know
+Things to know

-This is what you’ll get on this adventure:
+What you get on this adventure:

 - An experienced guide with knowledge of the area

-- Transportation throughout the adventure
+- Transportation throughout the trip

 - Accommodation in the lodge